Kahlert Institute of Addiction Medicine

 Matthew Osborne Fellowship

 The Matthew Osborne Postdoctoral Fellowship program was created through a generous private donation to increase the number of qualified scientists entering the field of addiction.
 The Fellowship program was designed to be broad in scope, with potential fellows spanning fundamental to translational to clinical research.
 Based on the individual applicant and their career aspirations, each Matthew Osborne Fellow will be placed in an existing addiction-focused research lab at the University of Maryland School of Medicine for one year.
 The Fellowship will entail both an immersive research experience, as well as structured mentorship inclusive of training in grant writing, manuscript development, and the promotion and tenure process.
-The 2024 recipients of the Mathew Osborne Fellowship are Sophia Weber, PhD and Jimmy Olusakin, PhD
+The 2025 – 2026 recipient of the Matthew Osborne Fellowship is Catherine Haga, PhD

-To donate to the Matthew Osborne Research Fellowship, click here:
+To donate to the Matthew Osborne Research Fellowship, click here.
+Thank you!

 Sophia Weber, PhD